 London has some of the world’s most iconic museums displaying the finest art money can’t buy, but it’s the capital’s little treasures that I want to share with you today.
 Ensconced in these historical gems, you can amble around at a snail’s pace, savour every museum inch and still have time for tea and cake when you’ve finished.
 So, without further ado, here are London’s best historic house museums (time machine not required).

 “Sometimes the smallest things take up the most room in your heart” (Winnie-the-Pooh)

 Best historic House Museums of London

 The table is set for dinner at the Charles Dickens museum at No 48 Doughty Street in Bloomsbury.
 It’s 1838, the carriages have arrived and the fire is lit.
 Dickens is sipping sherry (his favourite tipple), and the kitchen servants below are preparing a Victorian feast.
 “Can you come and take a cutlet with us today at 5?
 Let me know and we’ll add a bit of fish,” he wrote to a friend.
 Can you guess who the other guests might be at this illustrious dinner?

 The presence of the literary giant is palpable as you wander around the home where he completed The Pickwick Papers and wrote Oliver Twist and Nicholas Nickleby.
 He lived at No 48 Doughty Street for two and half years with his wife, Catherine, and three of his ten children.
 Here, you can explore how Dickens entertained, where he wrote and slept and see personal letters, paintings, ornaments and the everyday objects that he used.

-48 Doughty Street.
+Charles Dickens Museum.
 Loved by Dickens devotees, of course.

 Emery Walker’s House